Managing Beetles in the Pantry

 Other beetles like rice weevils could chew through paper and thin plastic bags to get access to bird seed or pasta products.
 Inspect packages for obvious gaps, loose seals, tears, ‘vents’, small holes and/or other damage before purchase.
-Choose packages or products with thicker, smooth layers of plastic and also allow it to be reclosed tightly if not used up all at once.
-This will eliminate most bad packages that give easy access to food pests like cigarette beetles, drugstore beetles, and warehouse beetles.
+Choose packages or products with thicker, smooth layers of plastic and make sure that it is reclosed tightly if not used up all at once.
+This will eliminate most bad packages that give easy access to food pests like cigarette beetles, drugstore beetles, sawtoothed grain beetles, flour beetles, and warehouse beetles.
 These small openings allow these beetles to deposit their eggs inside the package.

 Most packages have ‘best before’ dates.
 Do not buy products that have very old dates as they may have more damage from handling and have been at risk of infestation much longer than newer packages.
 Glass, thick plastic jars, and cans are insect-proof; however once they are open they may be susceptible to invasion, so place unused contents into secure snap-tight containers or thick freezer bags.